 Supply chain digital transformation is not only complicated, but also risky, especially if required processes are not in place to see it succeed.
 Even with a robust roadmap and mature technology stack, any digital transformation project can fail.
 Last year, GE, Ford, and Proctor & Gamble failed in their digital transformation initiatives, either through poor planning, a lack of strategic focus, or insufficient research into their competition or audience.

 Animal Supply Company

 Animal Supply Company distributes pet food and supplies across the United States.
-Founded in 1987, it since has grown to encompass 21 distribution centers, half of which serve various arms of their business, such as 3PL and retail partners.
+Founded in 1987, it since has grown to encompass 21 distribution centers, half of which serve various arms of their business, such as 3PL for eCommerce and retail partners.
 Distribution is managed across separate ERP systems and warehouse locations.
-This complex business structure called for unique workflows to manage promotions, prices, and contract restrictions for retailers.
+This complex business structure called for unique workflows to manage promotions, prices, and contract restrictions to facilitate retail digital transformation.

 France Air Group

 France Air Group designs, manufactures, and distributes air handling equipment for residential and commercial properties, as well as institutions and governments.
 It was founded in 1960 in Lyon, France, and is now a leader in air handling and air ventilation products with a presence in over 17 countries.

 With cross-border B2B transactions amounting to 25% of their revenues, France Air needed to effectively manage the complex international fulfillment process.
 OroCommerce enabled France Air to manage custom B2B delivery options across borders by facilitating real-time data exchange between systems.
 The end result is an industry-first, highly personalized customer experience for clients in every corner of the world.

 A supply chain digital transformation can seem like an enormous task, but taking the first step can appear just as challenging.
 The steps listed below will help you prepare for digital transformation in your supply chains and skus in supply chain.